OpenMendel/MendelAimSelection.jl/README.md

 # MendelAimSelection

 This [Julia](http://julialang.org/) package selects the SNPs that are most informative at predicting ancestry for your data — the best Ancestry Informative Markers (AIMs).
-It is one component of the umbrella [OpenMendel](https://openmendel.github.io) project.
+MendelAimSelection is one component of the umbrella [OpenMendel](https://openmendel.github.io) project.

 [![](https://img.shields.io/badge/docs-current-blue.svg)](https://OpenMendel.github.io/MendelAimSelection.jl)